harmony-one/x/progress/julia-nai.md

+2023-10-26 Thu: Worked on the [selection of voices](https://github.com/harmony-one/x/commit/b754c92eabc5942f74763e95416c4f1206a75900) (added Evan for the male voice per Theo P's request).
+Continued work on iOS 16 compatability changes.

 2023-10-25 Wed: Worked on duplicating code base and working on making a new version that is compatable with iOS 16 (Nagesh taking over).
-Worked with Sun to impliment a more pleasing voice (Ava enhanced) to his demo.
+Worked with Sun to [impliment](https://github.com/harmony-one/x/commit/2d881a3635251c8cade4778f9321046bef6daa92) a more pleasing voice (Ava enhanced) to his demo.

 2023-10-24 Tue: Created [settings page](https://github.com/harmony-one/x/tree/main/voice/VoiceAI) per /app.
 Ran through change iterations Theo P to add support for more custom instructions and improve user clarity.
 There will be a selection for which profile to use and then a child menu to create a new custom instruction (Name & Custom Instruction fields).
 There will also be a user profile selection to add a name and description.

 2023-10-23 Mon: Pushed [PR build](https://github.com/harmony-one/x/commit/fbbe80dbe41c1d378dac74dfcb2d39ed2bff24dd) under Julia (bundle id: com.country.x.julie).
 Wrote up [deployment steps](https://www.notion.so/harmonyone/Deploying-Eve-to-Testflight-f77e9d2b6e864813ab6242d173ba48f5?pvs=4) to build and deploy apps to TestFlight for Sun and Yuriy.
 Working on resolving build issues (app builds directly from Xcode to iPad, but the installation from TestFlight is hung).

 ---

 2023-10-20 Fri: I built the edge build locally by resolving the missing AppConfig with the help of Aaron.
 Aaron also walked me through verifying and deploying the app to testflight (which I am now able to do with my credentials -- the most recent version of Ask Eve was deployed by me).
 I have started remaking Yuriy’s emotion build demo in swift.